 Best Shopify plan for most users – Basic Shopify

 Shopify’s $29/month-plan, Basic Shopify, includes all the most important features one needs from an ecommerce platform and is priced reasonably, and as such it is for most store-owners the best Shopify plan.
 Before 2020 it might have been more difficult to say if Basic Shopify or the plan called just “Shopify” might be the best choice for most people, but in 2020 Shopify added the gift cards -feature to the Basic-plan, and that made this plan clearly the best choice for most businesses and individuals.

 However, it is good to note that because the gift cards -feature was added to Basic Shopify due to the COVID-situation, it is at least theoretically possible that Shopify might in the future stop including it in the Basic-plan.
 But it is probably highly unlikely that they would remove it from those people who signed up for the Basic-plan while it was a feature of it.
 Go to Shopify’s website.

 “Shopify”-plan – best if you like reports and generate a decent amount of sales

-In terms of their features the most important difference between Shopify Basic and “Shopify” is the fact that with the $79/month “Shopify”-plan you have access to “professional reports”.
-Those can be useful in gaining a deeper understanding about what works and what does not when it comes to your store’s success.
+In terms of their features, the most important difference between Shopify Basic and “Shopify” is the fact that with the $79/month “Shopify”-plan you have access to “professional reports”.
+Those can be useful in gaining a deeper understanding of what works and what does not when it comes to your store’s success.
 However, they are in no way mandatory for running a successful ecommerce store.

 While the differences in features between “Basic” and “Shopify” -plans might not be hugely important, one thing that can matter a lot is the fact that there can be significant differences in the transaction fees Shopify charges depending on which of those two plans you pick.